 Since our founding in 2006, we have focused on two primary project areas: (1) ecological restoration and (2) education.
 In addition, we have maintained miles of trails, sponsored and organized special events, and conducted Christmas Tree fundraisers.
 Moving forward, we are expanding our primary areas of focus to include (3) enhancing visitor experience.
-In addition, we have recently begun supporting the preserve's Night Sky Program, as well as developing an Artist-In-Residence program for Valles Caldera.
+In addition, we support the preserve's Night Sky Program and plan to develop an Artist-In-Residence program for Valles Caldera.

 Since our founding in 2006, we have received $1.561 million in grants funding 11 ecological restoration projects.

 The heavy livestock grazing of Valles Caldera's past, as well as logging, geothermal energy exploration, and poorly-designed roads and culverts, have damaged Valles Caldera's watershed, resulting in diminished vegetation, eroded stream banks, and degraded fish habitats.